grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 >[!NOTE]
 >
->It is advised to name your operation based on the action you are taking in combination with the segment you will act on.
+>It is a best practice to name your operation based on the action you are taking in combination with the segment you will act on.

 <!--In future you can select this saved segment when defining a segment for your analysis on the main reports page.
 Moreover, the saved segment is also listed when you create an operation the next time.